Search for content

 Example

-This example shows how to request a route with the EMISSIONS_EN16258_2012_HBEFA standard and the EUR_TRAILER_TRUCK vehicle profile.
+This example shows how to request a route with the EN16258_2012 calculation method and the EUR_TRAILER_TRUCK vehicle profile.

 The result of the request above will look like this: